dyoung2019/my-project-one/readme.md

 #### Day 4.
 (Fri. )

-- Finally integrated a typeface into the game; Chose Montserrat but
+- Finally integrated a typeface into the game; Chose Montserrat (from Google Fonts)

 ### Lessons Learned